Mathématique: Chapter 57

 “It—” Carter stopped typing.
 Her hands hovered above the keyboard.
 “Oh god.”

 “No.” Carter snapped.
 “No. I just.
 I’m.
-It’s—Rodney McKay and I have a back line link.
+It’s—Rodney McKay and I have a backdoor.
 For emergencies.
 We’ve never used it, but we built it into the system for ourselves in case we needed—well, in case we needed it.”

 “You and Rodney McKay, huh?”
 Mitchell said.
 “Interesting.”

 “Hey.
-It’s the McKay-Carter Intergalactic Gate Bridge,” Carter said, defensively, eyes flicking to Landry.
-“Do you know how many catastrophic systems failures McKay and I are asked to—it was supposed to be for emergencies only.”
+It’s the McKay-Carter Intergalactic Gate Bridge,” Carter said, defensively.
+Her eyes flicked to Landry.
+“Do you know how many catastrophic systems failures McKay and I are asked to—it was for emergencies only.”

-Landry was looking at Carter, eyebrows inching toward his hairline.
+Landry looked at Carter, eyebrows inching toward his hairline.

 “Yes.
 And I didn’t share it with anyone.
 That was the deal.
-It was supposed to be entirely private.
+It was supposed to be private.
 There’s no way you could trigger this protocol without a very specific key.
 Only two exist.
 One for him.
 One for me.
 Short enough to memorize, long enough to be secure.
 And yeah.
-It is McKay’s key so—this is definitely on him,” Carter said, grimly.
+It’s McKay’s key.
+This is on him,” Carter said grimly.
 “Hang on.
 We’re getting video.
 They’re talking to us.”

-“I can explain” Rodney said, slowly, his voice calm, his hands held toward the video feed, palms open.
-And then, in a rush, he said, “Thisisentirelyhisfault,” and pointed at Sheppard.
+“I can explain.”
+McKay raised his hands, palms open.
+Then, in a rush, he said, “Thisisallhisfault,” and pointed at Sheppard.

-“Yeahhhhh, sorry,” Sheppard said, not looking sorry at all.
-“It’s definitely my fault.
-McKay told me about your super secret and super efficient Back Door for Friendship and Science one time when we both thought he was losing his mind.
+“Yeahhhhh, sorry.”
+Sheppard didn’t look sorry at all.
+He looked, in fact, as low-key delighted as Young had ever seen him.
+“My bad.
+McKay told me about your Super Secret Back Door for Friendship and Science one time when he thought he was losing his mind.
 He made me memorize it.”
 Sheppard shrugged.

-“You thought you were—losing your mind?”
-Carter asked.
+“You thought you were…losing your mind?”
+Carter asked, at a loss.

-“Very very briefly,” McKay said, looking away.
+“Very very briefly,” McKay looked away.
 “Lifetimes ago.
-No one really remembers it.
+No one remembers it.
 Not important.”

-“Anyway,” Sheppard said, shooting a piercing look at McKay.
-“Fast forward to a day where I died like twenty seven times in a row and spontaneously gave my phone number to a Fields Medalist.
+“Anyway.”
+Sheppard shot a piercing look at McKay.
+“Fast forward to a day where I died like twenty-seven times in a row and spontaneously gave my super secret phone number to a Fields Medalist.
 I’m guessing he kept it.”

 There was a long silence in the control room.